akarazhev/metacfg4j/README.md

     return new MetaConfig.Builder().dataSource(ds).build();
 }
 ```

+### Advanced Usage

-Or you can instantiate the meta configuration with the custom configuration:
+You can instantiate the meta configuration with the custom configuration:
 ```java
 @Bean(destroyMethod = "close")
 public MetaConfig metaConfig() {